KrishRN/audioseg/README.md

     rec_002_full rec_002 0.0 350.0
     ```

 These two files should be placed in the same directory, usually named `data`, however you may give it any name.
-This is the directory that is provided as input to voxseg’s feature extraction.
+This is the directory that is provided as input to audioseg’s feature extraction.

 ## Usage
 The package may be used in a number of ways: